 This week we looked at the Stock Market Crash of 1929 and how it happened.
 Not all Stock Market crashes cause deep depressions or recessions, and in fact, many now argue that the Great Depression had many other factors besides the ’29 crash.
 For example, only about 3-5% of Americans owned any stock at all in 1929.
 But I do think that the crash both revealed and foreshadowed deep problems within the economy as a whole, and so I still thought it worthwhile to examine.
 At the very time, for example, when the stock market rose dramatically, key industries like agriculture and construction showed major signs of weakness.

 Not only that, it gave us a great platform to discuss the bursting of the dot-com bubble in 2000, which did not bring about substantial economic harm, and the crash of 2008 recently which did.
 What were the differences in the two, and which was 1929 more like?
-It seems that the 2000 dip revealed a weird anomaly in the economy, whereas in 2008, the problems lay much more at its heart, with our financial system in general.
+It seems that the 2000 dip revealed a weird anomaly in the economy, whereas in 2008, the problems lay much more at its heart of our financial system in general.
 Here are a few different graphs that show similar drops in the market, but each had its own particular effect on the economy:

 This graph suggests that maybe market ‘crashes’ are simply ‘corrections.”